 Look at the last part of the URL; it does not tell what the post talks about unless you see the full title of the post.
 Here comes the customizable URL option of Blogger: In the Post menu [Post>Edit], on the right column, there is a section named ‘Permalink’ and under it, there are two options: the automatic option is the default option and the other one is ‘Custom Permalink’.
 If you want to customize the post URL, type the desired URL here and click on ‘Done’ button.

-In the present example, if we wrote the following URL in the given box, it will reflect the content of the post much better – more so, tosearch engines: http://indiantopblogs.com/2012/03/photo-blog-mentionable-items
+In the present example, if I wrote the following URL in the given box, it will reflect the content of the post much better – more so, tosearch engines: http://indiantopblogs.com/2012/03/photo-blog-mentionable-items

 Note that you have the liberty to change the last part of the URL only.You can use only dash, underscore or dot in addition to alphabets and numbers in the URL.